dblessing/dblessing.github.io/_drafts/navigating_your_stock_options.md

 yourself.
 Remember to keep a level head and do what's best for you based on your current financial situation. **Never** take out a loan to exercise.
 That's way more risk than most people should be taking on.

+Finally, thanks to GitLab's public handbook, you can see many of the specific details about the stock options they grant.
+Although your company may not be as open with the public, you should have access to similar information accompanying your options grant.
+Be sure to refer to these documents when trying to determine the best course of action for your situation.